I lived in north central Iowa for many years and

 old when this happened and thememory isn't one

-(when I was 9 it was 1958 kidzzz)
+bit fuzzy to this day (when I was 9 it was 1958 kidzzz)

 I had a little welsh corgi dog named Sandy